 Treatment can improve a person’s ability to cope with a dissociative identity disorder.
 Treatment for dissociative identity disorder can involve antipsychotic and antianxiety medications, family therapy, clinical hypnosis and psychotherapy approaches like cognitive behavioral therapy.

 Aftercare is important for people with dissociative disorders.
 Therapy is a common aftercare treatment for people with dissociative identity disorder and other mental health conditions.
 Creative therapies allow people to express their thoughts, feelings and experiences through activities that involve art or music.

 According to the Cleveland Clinic, individuals recovering from dissociative disorders should consider mindfulness techniques.
 For example, meditation practices can help people continue to cope with symptoms of the disorder.
 Mindfulness activities can reduce stress and produce a sense of calm.

-Dissociative Identity Disorder: After Treatment
+Life With Dissociative Identity Disorder After Treatment

 After her diagnosis, Sandra sought treatment for her dissociative identity disorder.
 Psychotherapy was one aspect of her treatment plan.
 Through psychotherapy, she learned to view her symptoms as poorly integrated parts of her overall self.
 She also learned ways to manage her alternate personality.

 People in dissociative identity disorder recovery can still experience symptoms of the condition after treatment.
 However, treatment can help them learn ways to better control their distressing thoughts and alternate personalities.